gianfry02/Thesis-implementations/README.md

 To run the training and quantization scripts, follow the steps in that repository using the modified version of the files found in this repository.

+Also, if you want to quantize a PyTorch model, you'll first need to convert it to a .h5 keras model using the `convertor.ibynb` script since the quantization implmentation in [quantized_neural_networks](https://github.com/elybrand/quantized_neural_networks) is done in tensorflow.

 ## Lumping
 The lumping algorithm was implemented from this paper:
 *  [Compressing Neural Networks via Formal Methods](https://www.sciencedirect.com/science/article/pii/S0893608024003356).